SERVICE NO: 462

 On 12 January 1915, Edwin enlisted at Hamilton and departed with the 22nd Battalion for Egypt on 10 May.
-The 22nd Battalion were sent to Gallipoli arriving at the beginning of September.
+The 22nd Battalion was sent to Gallipoli arriving at the beginning of September.
 Edwin stayed there right to the end and was one of the last companies to leave on the 20 December 1915.
-The 22nd Battalion were positioned near Johnstone’s Jolly and as the Battalion began its evacuation, Edwin and several other men, kept up steady gun fire for over two hours so the enemy would believe everything was normal.
+The 22nd Battalion was positioned near Johnstone’s Jolly and as the battalion began its evacuation, Edwin and several other men, kept up steady gunfire for over two hours so the enemy would believe everything was normal.
 After he evacuated, Edwin spent some time on Lemnos Island.

 On 19 March 1916, Edwin left Egypt for France, arriving at Marseilles on 26 March.
 The 22nd Battalion experience its first heavy fighting at Fleurbaix in early April.
 During May, members of the Australian army were starting to receive leave to London and Edwin was one of the first of his company to leave.
 On 7 May, he walked around eight kilometres to the nearest railway station and travelled six hours to Boulogne by train.
 A 90 minute trip across the English Channel saw many of the men seasick and they were glad to reach dry land.
 Edwin described his leave to his family in a letter home that was published in the Kyabram Guardian of 14 July 1916.
 He included details of his train trip through Kent to London, a visit to Westminster Abbey and the relief of the freedom he felt.
 On 16 May, Edwin returned to France with a chance to look around Boulogne before returning to the trenches.